tock/book/src/course/root-of-trust/overview.md

-- **Hardware attestation**: Often with internet-connected devices, it's important for a server to be able to verify that it's connected to a valid, uncompromised device before transfering data back-and-forth.
+- **Hardware attestation**: Often with internet-connected devices, it's important for a server to be able to verify that it's connected to a valid, uncompromised device before transferring data back-and-forth.
 During boot, each boot stage of a device with a HWRoT can generate and sign certificates attesting to the hash of the next boot stage's value.
 Each of these certificates establishes a _conditional trust_, demonstrating that a given stage is uncompromised, provided that all previous stages are also